siddsach/siddsach.github.io/_portfolio/portfolio-2.md

 CMSC 12300 Project: NLP on reddit comments using MapReduce
 =====

+As people spend more and more time online in virtually every space, online data provides a wealth of information about people and if mined effectively, this information can provide unparalleled insight into human behavior.
+Reddit is a great example of this, as it is the primary platform for online discussion in so many spaces and context.
+For politics in particular, Reddit is the only place in which people engage in a manner divorced from personal relationships and identity.
+They just share their thoughts and opinions confident in their own anonymity on the platform.
+This means that they are much more forthcoming than they are anywhere else.
+If we can organize and understand users on Reddit by their politics, we have the ingredients to understand online discourse in a way that isn’t possible today.

 ## Data
 * Cleaned 26 GB dataset of reddit comments from R/Politics
 * Considered comments from r/Politics